austinbuilds/webpack-resources/README.md

 };
 ```

 ## Minify HTML/CSS/JS

 ```
 npm i -D optimize-css-assets-webpack-plugin
 ```

-note: terser-webpack-plugin does NOT need to be installed, it is bundled with webpack by default
+:pushpin: Note: terser-webpack-plugin does NOT need to be installed, it is bundled with webpack by default

-note: removed HTMLWebpackPlugin from common to development and production; this allows for different settings (minification in production)
+:pushpin: Note: removed HTMLWebpackPlugin from common to development and production; this allows for different settings (minification in production)

-> webpack.config.js
+> :page_facing_up: webpack.config.js

 ```js
 const OptimizeCssAssetsPlugin = require('optimize-css-assets-webpack-plugin');